-- a) An official application for use of the clubhouse must be submitted to the Department: Community Services. - b) Use of the clubhouse must be approved by the Department: Community Services. - c) Conditions set by the Department: Community Services must at all times be complied with. - d) The person/organisation organising or applying for approval for the use of the clubhouse assumes responsibility for the event aswell as his/her or its guests complying to the above conditions of approval. - e) Fire is only allowed in designated areas. - f) Access for public users of the clubhouse may only by gained from the Paradyskloof Rd gate. - g) A maximum of 10 vehicles are allowed to enter the premises to attend a event held at the clubhouse.
-If the amount of guests attending an event require more than the allowed 10 vehicle access arangement must be made for the additional guest to be transported from the access gate up to the clubhouse.
+- a) An official application for use of the clubhouse must be submitted to the Department: Community Services at least ten (10) working days before the proposed event. - b) Use of the clubhouse must be approved by the Department: Community Services at least five (5) working days before the proposed event. - c) Conditions set by the Department: Community Services must at all times be complied with. - d) The applicant, deemed as the private person or the representative of the organisation which is applying to host the event at the clubhouse, is responsible for enforcing all the conditions set for the event and general laws, by-laws and rules applying to the surrounding nature area. - e) The applicant assumes liability for any loss or damage occasioned during the event, with respect to both the event participants and municipal property. - f) Fire is only allowed in designated areas and if approved by the Department: Community Services. - g) Access for public users of the clubhouse may only by gained from the designated access gate. - h) A maximum of 10 vehicles are allowed to enter the premises to attend a event held at the clubhouse.
+If the amount of guests attending an event require more than the allowed 10 vehicle access arangement must be made for the additional guest to be transported from the access gate up to the clubhouse. - i) Apart from access and unless the required permission is gained an event's activities is restricted to the clubhouse precinct.

-REF - NR ACTIONS/IMPLEMENTATION TIME FRAME 26 Maintain the clubhouse in good order.
-Immediately Ongoing 27 Maintain a 15 meter cleared area around the clubhouse to act as a firebreak.
+REF -NR ACTIONS/IMPLEMENTATION TIME FRAME 30 Maintain the clubhouse in good order.
+Immediately Ongoing 31 Maintain a 15 meter cleared area around the clubhouse to act as a firebreak.
 This Immediately area is to be kept clear of any form of biomass.
-Ongoing 28 Investigate / explore alternative uses for the clubhouse.
-Immediately after EMP approval 29 Conduct inspection of the clubhouse following each event / function.
-Ongoing 30 Consider each event or function in terms of the applicable event / function criteria.
-Ongoing 31 Investigate the feasibility of entering into a lease agreement with a private entity or Immediately organisation to occupy a portion of the facility.
+Ongoing 32 Investigate / explore alternative uses for the clubhouse.
+Immediately after EMP approval 33 Conduct inspection of the clubhouse following each event / function.
+Ongoing 34 Consider each event or function in terms of the applicable event / function criteria.
+Ongoing 35 Investigate the feasibility of entering into a lease agreement with a private entity or Immediately organisation to occupy a portion of the facility.